Bluefissure/NAS_NetworkAccessService/README.md

 * You can also clone this project to your directory and run nas.sh

-* Modify the authinfo in `/etc/nasuser.list`(store without encypt now) to update userinfo
+* Modify the authinfo in `/etc/nasuser.list`(store without encryption now) to update userinfo

 * Update `/usr/lib/cgi-bin/checkin.cgi` if you need to modify authorization logic